Walter Mondale: Former US Vice President dies aged 93 | DW | 20.04.2021

 Walter Mondale, former vice president to Jimmy Carter, has died at the age of 93, according to a statement from his family.
 He lost the 1984 presidential election to Ronald Reagan by a landslide.

-Former US Vice President Walter Mondale, who served under Jimmy Carter from 1977 to 1981, died on Monday at the age of 93.
+Former United States Vice President Walter Mondale, who served under Jimmy Carter from 1977 to 1981, died on Monday at the age of 93.

 Mondale is probably best remembered for losing one of the most uneven presidential elections in recent history, to a Ronald Reagan who was at the height of his popularity.